 In a study of bracing results for adolescent idiopathic scoliosis using the Boston Brace, 39% of patients had a spinal correction of 5 degrees or more, at least a year after completing bracing treatment.

 The Boston Brace 3D achieves even higher levels of curve correction.
 For single thoracolumbar curves, the average curve correction is 62% for the Boston Brace 3D compared to 55% for the Boston Brace Original.
 For single thoracic curves, the average curve correction is 57% for the Boston Brace 3D compared to 52% for the Boston Brace Original.

 Scoliosis Curves: Preventing Progression vs. Actual Curve Correction

 It’s important to note that treatment with the Boston Brace, or any scoliosis brace, will not eliminate a spinal curve in children or teens with scoliosis.
-The goal of bracing is, at the minimum, to prevent the curve from getting worse when the patient is still growing, and hopefully keep the spinal curve small enough that the patient will not need surgery.
+The goal of bracing is, at the minimum, to prevent the curve from getting worse when the patient is still growing, and hopefully keep the spinal curve small enough that the patient can avoid surgery.
 The combination of in-brace curve reduction and adherence to the prescribed wear schedule has been shown in multiple studies to reduce the risk of curve progression.